 - As above, it is inappropriate to use nondirective and unstructured approaches since they may result in recreating the emotionality of the experience without offering ways to deal with it.

 - Cognitive and psychodynamic approaches may be more useful.

 - It may be helpful for a counsellor to encourage couples to talk constructively about their relationship so that they come to appreciate their thoughts and feelings for each other.

 - It may be helpful for those who may be facing the risk of developing an hereditary disease or acquiring a sexually transmitted disease to discuss with a counsellor the nature of the risks and the possible responses to the various outcomes.

 - Counselling in this situation focuses on giving information about the normal stages of grieving, working through the normal stages of grief and giving advice on coping without the deceased.

-- The National Institute for Health and Clinical Excellence (NICE) questions the efficacy of this compared with other therapies and has downgraded it to second-line therapy in its latest guidance
+- The National Institute for Health and Care Excellence (NICE) questions the efficacy of this compared with other therapies and has downgraded it to second-line therapy in its latest guidance.

-- Psychosomatic conditions - chronic pain, chronic fatigue, gastrointestinal disorders such as irritable bowel and some gynaecological syndromes such as premenstrual syndrome and chronic pelvic pain.
+- Psychosomatic conditions - chronic pain, chronic fatigue, and gastrointestinal disorders such as irritable bowel.
+Also, some gynaecological syndromes such as premenstrual syndrome and chronic pelvic pain.